 Stephen Cotton, General Secretary, ITF

-Raising awareness of C190 and what it means for transport workers and using education to change the perceptions and break the myths, stigma and shame on the issue of violence; utilising global action days like the UN Day for the Elimination of Violence Against Women (25 November) to spread awareness and supporting unions to organise workers and strengthen membership, strategically focusing on bringing more visibility to women’s leadership;
+Raising awareness of C190 and what it means for transport workers, using education to change perceptions and break the myths, stigma and shame linked to violence, utilising global action days like the UN Day for the Elimination of Violence Against Women (25 November) to spread awareness and organise workers, with a strategic focus on bringing more visibility to women’s leadership.

 Lobbying governments for ratification and implementation, including reporting to the ILO on implementation of the Convention once in force